How are Hungarians’ fights against the Ottomans between 1368-1699 being portrayed in history books outside Hungary?

 By the second decade of the 20th century, the once strong middle-power of Hungary has lost 72% of its territories, more than what the Ottomans had occupied for 150 years.
 It is perhaps the joke of history that those Hungarian territories which remained intact and survived the Ottoman onslaught, now are either in Slovakia or in Romania.
 So the nicest Gothic and Renaissance examples of Hungarian architecture mostly can be found in other countries.

 Yet, against all the odds, the historical facts cannot be denied so easily.
-Let’s pay the due honor to the people who lived and fought during that time by telling their stories to the English-speaking world.
+Let’s pay honor to the people who lived and fought during that time by telling their stories to the English-speaking world.